Resources for Teaching Water Conservation

 Our Water Works in Santa Cruz County

 A discovery book about our freshwater resources.
 This 5th and 6th grade book is available for free for students in Santa Cruz County.
 It is aligned to CA educational standards and can help support existing curriculum about water.
-Order print copies from your local water agency or download pdfs now and print on your own.
+Download pdfs and print on your own.

 - Front Cover